JessieGeorge/Bonus_George/src/readme.txt

 getImageShortName function removes the leading path and .ppm extension from the image file name, which is helpful later when we write output files.

+getUserBits function gets user input for number of index bits for each color channel.

-menu function prints menu and calls the other classes based on user's choice.
+menu function prints menu.
-A copy of the original image is created, this is what we send to the conversion classes so that the original image is never altered.
+If the user picks first option on the menu, we send 3, 3, 2 to the GenericUCQ constructor for the number of index bits for R, G, B channels respectively.
+If the user picks second option on the menu, we send user input for number of index bits for each channel.
+If the user picks third option, we quit program.

 --
-Grayscale.java converts the image to gray-scale using the formula: int gray = (int) Math.round(0.299 * rgb[0]
-						+ 0.587 * rgb[1]
-						+ 0.114 * rgb[2]);
-R,G,B is set to gray.
-Output is written to [InputFileName]-gray.ppm

---
-OrderedDithering.java converts to binary image using ordered dithering.

-setGrayImg function checks if the gray-scale image already exists, else it creates one.

-In the main function, the dithering matrix is set as follows: int k = 4;
-int[][] D = {{0, 8, 2, 10},
-			 {12, 4, 14, 6},
-			 {3, 11, 1, 9},
-			 {15, 7, 13, 5}};

-We remap pixel values from 0-255 range into 0-16 range, using this formula: int scaledGray = rgb[0] * 17 / 256;
-where k^2 + 1 = 17

-Then we compare to the appropriate cell of the dither matrix, and set the pixel to white or black.

-Output is written to [InputFileName]-OD4.ppm

---
-UCQ.java is for Uniform Color Quantization
+GenericUCQ.java is for Generic Uniform Color Quantization

+Constructor initializes number of index bits for each color channel, some helper variables, and the quantization steps.

+process function is the controller.

 initLUT function initializes the look up table.
 For each index 0-255,
-	An 8-bit binary index is created.
+	An n-bit binary index is created.
-	This is split into 3-bit red, 3-bit green, and 2-bit blue indices.
+	This is split into nr-bit red, ng-bit green, and nb-bit blue indices.
-	Convert R, G, B indices to integer.
+	Convert R, G, B indices from binary to integer.
-	Pick the representative color in the center of the range.
+	Pick the representative color in the
+	center of the range based on quantization step variables.
 Print the LUT.

-createIndexImage function creates a gray-scale index image.
+isValidPos function returns whether the given coordinates exist in image.

+clip function clips pixel value to be in range [0, 255].

+errorDiffuse function updates four future pixels based on Floyd weight factor.
+It uses the isValidPos and clip functions as helpers.

+createIndexImage function:
+Copies of the original image is created for editing so that the original image is never altered, and so that edits don't interfere with each other.
-For each pixel of the original image,
+For each pixel of the copy image,
-	Using the RGB values, create an 8-bit LUT index.
+	Using the RGB values, and quantization step variables, create an n-bit LUT index.
 Convert index to integer.
+	Get the quantized R,G,B values from the LUT using that index.
+	Calculate error of original - quantized for each color channel.
+	Error Diffuse to four future pixels based on Floyd weight factor.
-Assign that value to R,G,B to make it gray.
+	Assign integer LUT index to R,G,B to make grayscale index image.
-Output is written to [InputFileName]-index.ppm
+Output is written to [InputFileName]-index-[number of bits for R-G-B color channels].ppm

-createQuantizedImage function creates the uniform color quantized image.
+createQuantizedImage function:
+Copy of the original image is created for editing so that the original image is never altered.
-For each pixel of the index image,
+For each pixel of the grayscale index image,
-	Get the LUT R,G,B values for that index and set pixel.
+	Get the LUT R,G,B values for that index and set pixel accordingly in the color quantized image.
-Output is written to [InputFileName]-QT8.ppm
+Output is written to [InputFileName]-QT8-[number of bits for R-G-B color channels].ppm

 --
 MImage.java is the utility class.